-In many countries, the ones we will call "predatory" in the context of the Growth Diamond model discussed in Chapter 23 "Aggregate Supply and Demand, the Growth Diamond, and Financial Shocks", the private interest model clearly holds sway.
+In many countries, the ones we will call "predatory" in the context of the Growth Diamond model, the private interest model clearly holds sway.
 In rich countries, the public interest model becomes more plausible.
 Nevertheless, many economic regulations, though clothed in public interest rhetoric, appear on close inspection to conform to the private interest model.
-As University of Chicago economist and Nobel Laureate George Stiglerhttp://www.econlib.org/LIBRARY/Enc/bios/ Stigler.html pointed out decades ago, regulators are often "captured"http://en.wikipedia.org/wiki/Regulatory_capture by the industry they regulate.
+As University of Chicago economist and Nobel Laureate George Stiglerwww.econlib.org/LIBRARY/Enc/bios/Stigler.html pointed out decades ago, regulators are often "captured" en.wikipedia.org/wiki/Regulatory capture by the industry they regulate.
 In other words, the industry establishes regulations for itself by influencing the decisions of regulators.
 Financial regulators, as we'll see, are no exception.

 Regardless of regulators' and politicians' motivations, another very sticky question arises: could regulators stop bad activities, events, and people even if they wanted to?
 The answer in many contexts appears to be an unequivocal "No!"
-The reason is our old nemesis, asymmetric information.
-That horrible hellhound, readers should recall, inheres in nature and pervades all.
+The reason is our old nemesis, asymmetric information, which, readers should recall, inheres in nature and pervades all.
 It flummoxes governments as much as markets and intermediaries.
 The implications of this insight are devastating for the effectiveness of regulators and their regulations, as Figure 11.1 "Asymmetric information and regulation" makes clear.